HOW TO CHOOSE

 - The TAHE Aquilon 1500 foil is designed for lighter or more experienced riders.
 It provides excellent lift for early take-off while remaining forgiving and maneuverable, with more speed than the Aquilon 2000 model.

-In the TAHE range, we have two board models to help you get started and progress in wingfoiling: an inflatable model (6'2, 140 liters) and a rigid model (5'11, 120 liters).
+In the TAHE range, we have three board models to help you get started and progress in wingfoiling: two inflatable model (5'11 130 liters and 6'2 140 liters) and a rigid model (5'8 110 liters).

-- The Aria Air 6'2 inflatable is made with the same technology as our TAHE inflatable SUP, the Aria Air.
+- The Aria Air inflatable (5'11 or 6'2) is made with the same technology as our TAHE inflatable SUP, the Aria Air.
 It’s the ideal board for beginners : it’s stable, easy to transport, and easy to store.
 With its generous volume and width, it offers a stable platform to learn wingfoiling, with or without footstraps.

-- The Aria 5'11 rigid is made of BiaX Carbon and is designed for light or intermediate riders.
+- The Aria 5'8 rigid is made in France (Ace-Tec Technology) and is opening the doors for wing foilers who want a rigid board at an affordable price.
 Stiffer and more responsive than the Aria Air, it allows you to experience the sensation of flying from the moment you take off.
 The inserts on the deck allow you to adapt footstraps to secure your feet when the wind is strong.

 When searching for a wing, the main thing to consider is the wing surface.
 First, you’ll want to choose a single surface that is "all-purpose".
 Then, you’ll take into account your weight, the conditions you’ll be riding in, the volume of your board, and the size of your foil.
 The surface of the wing should also be adapted according to the flotation and model of the board—the more buoyancy/lift generated by the foil, the more you can decrease the wing surface.